Animal Control / Shelter

 The City of Dalhart Animal Control provides for the safety and well being of animals within the city limits of Dalhart while enforcing state and local laws.

 The Dalhart Animal Control Shelter is an entity of the Dalhart Police Department and the City of Dalhart.
 The facility is not a privately run facility.
 On occasions Animal control will conduct business with private entities and reputable no-kill shelters or transport companies.
 These entities must be vetted through the police department and go through an approval process.
-Anyone wishing to conduct business with the City of Dalhart Animal Shelter must contact Chief Conner at 806-244-5546 and proper paperwork completed in accordance with the law before any animal is release to them.
+Anyone wishing to conduct business with the City of Dalhart Animal Shelter must contact Animal Control at 806-244-5546 and proper paperwork completed in accordance with the law before any animal is release to them.